bartificer/programming-by-stealth/docs/pbs67.md

 $('input', $loginForm).on('input', validateLoginForm);
 ```

-The first thing above codes does is define a validation function which checks whether or not both of the inputs in the form are valid, and then shows or hides the validation tooltip and enables or disables the login button.
+The first thing the above code does is define a validation function which checks whether or not both of the inputs in the form are valid, and then shows or hides the validation tooltip and enables or disables the login button.
 The validity check is done in one simple line:

 ```javascript
 const allOK = $('input:valid', $loginForm).length === 2;
 ```

-The first thing to remember is that the result of a comparison operator is a boolean, so `allOK` will have a value of `true` or `false` depending on whether or not the statement to the left of the `===` evaluates to exactly 2.
+The first thing to remember is that the result of a comparison operator is a boolean.
+So `allOK` will have a value of `true` or `false`, depending on whether or not the statement to the left of the `===` evaluates to exactly 2.

 So, what about the thing to the left of the `===`?
 It is a call to the jQuery `$()` function with two arguments, a CSS selector, and a jQuery object.
-When passed these two arguments jQuery searches for all elements matching the CSS selector contained within the elements represented by the jQuery object.
-In this case we are looking for all `<input>` tags with the pseudo-class `:valid` contained within the login form.
+When passed these two arguments, jQuery searches for all elements matching the CSS selector contained within the elements represented by the jQuery object.
+In this case, we are looking for all `<input>` tags with the pseudo-class `:valid` contained within the login form.
 Since there are only two `<input>` tags within this form, the `$()` function will return a jQuery object representing zero, one, or two valid inputs.
 Remember that a jQuery object’s `.length` property reveals the number of elements the object represents.
-So, since there are two inputs in total, then of there are two valid inputs, the form is valid.
+So, since there are two inputs in total, then if there are two valid inputs, the form is valid.

 The other line within the validation function I want draw attention to is this one: